 This page tells you all about the Madrid club scene.
 There are hundreds of clubs, and we've just listed 5 popular venues here.
 You'll also find out a little more about what kind of music to expect in each club, together with details on how to find them.
 You'll find links to their official web pages where available.
 Prices vary depending upon the night, so it's always best to check in advance on their web pages.

 The people of Madrid are known as 'gatos' meaning cats.
 They've earned this nickname because of their ability to literally stay out on the tiles all night.
 Many clubs don't close until 06:00, and even then everyone is still full of life.
 You'll find that nightlife starts later in Madrid, with most people heading to the bars at the earliest of 22:00 or 23:00.
 Clubs generally open at about midnight.
 If you go in any earlier you may find it quite empty.

 If you're not used to partying all night, then be sure to pace yourself.
 The Spanish don't drink excessively, and you rarely see them staggering around in a drunken stupor.
-Remember also, that spirit measures are much larger (double of triple) than they are in the UK.
+Remember also, that spirit measures are much larger (double of triple) than they are in most European countries.

 The Madrid Club scene supplies music for every taste.
 The largest, flashiest venues tend to specialise in dance music and there are some excellent DJs playing.
 There's also a big gay community in Madrid, and consequently there are clubs to cater for this market as well.